Last Updated: 10th April 2025

 3.1 Scope of Service

 Hatchly provides on-demand graphic design services via a subscription model.
-This means you will have access to a design team or designer(s) assigned to work on your creative projects, such as graphic designs, templates, illustrations, or other creative outputs as offered by Hatchly.
+This means you will have access to a design team or designer(s) assigned to work on your creative projects, such as graphic designs, templates, illustrations, or other creative outputs as offered by Hatchly as set out on the website.
 Our service is designed for fast and iterative design work that fits within the subscription format.
 Typical use cases include social media graphics, marketing materials, slide deck designs and more.

-While we strive to be flexible and accommodate a wide range of design requests, our service may not be suitable for extremely large-scale, highly technical, or specialized design projects.
-For instance, Hatchly might not be the right service for complex 3D modeling, extensive video production, or projects requiring very specialized industry-specific design compliance (unless explicitly agreed).
-We will use reasonable efforts to fulfill your requests but reserve the right to decline or recommend alternative solutions for requests that fall outside the typical scope of our subscription service.
+While we strive to be flexible and accommodate a wide range of design requests, our service may not be suitable for extremely large-scale, highly technical, or specialised design projects.
+For instance, Hatchly might not be the right service for complex 3D modeling, extensive video production, or projects requiring very specialised industry-specific design compliance (unless explicitly agreed).
+We will use reasonable efforts to fulfill your requests but reserve the right to decline or recommend alternative solutions for requests that fall outside the typical scope of our subscription service as set out under what is out of scope on the website.
 If a request is beyond our scope, we will let you know as soon as possible and discuss alternative approaches (such as a separate project agreement or adjusting the request).

 3.2 Request Submission and Queue

-To utilize the service, you will submit design requests to us through our designated channels.
-Typically, Hatchly will provide you with access to a project management portal or allow requests via an online form.
+To utilise the service, you will submit design requests to us through our designated channels.
+Hatchly will provide you with access to a project management portal or allow requests via an online form.
 We will inform you of the proper method to submit requests when you onboard.
 Each request should include sufficient details and specifications (e.g. a creative brief, desired output format, dimensions, text copy, brand guidelines, etc.) for our team to work efficiently.
-If you have multiple design needs, you may submit multiple requests; we will queue them and work on them one at a time (or in parallel, if your subscription tier allows for multiple active projects simultaneously).
+If you have multiple design needs, you may submit multiple requests and we will work within your agreed daily design capacity to complete those tasks.

 3.3 Turnaround Time

 Hatchly aims to deliver prompt turnarounds for design tasks.
+We provide hourly daily design capacity (which varies between ~1.25 - ~4.5 hours per day depending on the plan), Monday-Friday, and work on your designs each day.
 While actual delivery times can vary based on request complexity and current workload, our general goal is to deliver an initial draft or update within 1-2 business days for most standard design requests.
 More complex requests (e.g. a multi-page brochure or an animated graphic) may require a longer timeframe (several days or more).
-We will communicate estimated timelines for such requests after reviewing the requirements.
+We will communicate estimated timelines for such requests after reviewing the requirements and how quickly we can deliver within our agreed daily design capacity..

 3.4 Client Cooperation and Revisions